 In a bowl, combine the flour and salt; stir to blend thoroughly and set aside.

-In a mixing bowl with an electric mixer, beat the butter and sugar until light and fluffy; beat in the vanilla.
+In a mixing bowl with an electric mixer, beat the butter and sugar until light and fluffy.

 Kneading with your hands, gradually add the flour and salt mixture into the creamed mixture until you have a stiff dough which can be rolled.
 Do not overwork the dough.

 Turn the dough out onto a floured surface and pat or roll it out to 1/4-inch thickness.